LeoDog896/Skript-Editor/CODE_OF_CONDUCT.md

  * Deliberate intimidation, stalking or following (online or in person).
  * Advocating for, or encouraging, any of the above behavior.
  * Sustained disruption of community events, including talks and presentations.
+ * Anime and furry sub-culture is not allowed here (see rule 12)

 ## 5. Weapons Policy